LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 The point here is that the authentication and authorization plugins will work directly on a servant not running under mserve.
 Note that in each case below the servant will stay up when the client disconnects.
-That's because the "exitOnClose" plugin is omitted !
+That's because the "Q\_SERVANTOF" environment variable is NOT set !

 **Start the servant with auth/auth:**